kubernetes-sigs/jobset/keps/262-ConfigurableFailurePolicy/README.md

 The core part of the implementation will be defining what specific mechanisms the JobSet controller uses to implement the behavior defined for each FailurePolicyAction type:

-1) `RestartJob`: To restart a single child job without restarting the entire JobSet, the controller will delete that particular child job and allow the normal reconciliation process to recreate it.

-2) `FailJob`: To leave a particular child job in a failed state without restarting it or restarting the JobSet, the controller will simply do nothing, taking no action on this job.

-3) `FailJobSet`: To fail the JobSet immediately without restarting, the controller updates the JobSet status to failed.
+1) `FailJobSet`: To fail the JobSet immediately without restarting, the controller updates the JobSet status to failed.

-4) `Ignore`: To "ignore" the failure (i.e., restart the JobSet without counting it against `MaxRestarts`), the controller will delete all child jobs and allow the normal reconciliation process to recreate them.
+2) `Ignore`: To "ignore" the failure (i.e., restart the JobSet without counting it against `MaxRestarts`), the controller will delete all child jobs and allow the normal reconciliation process to recreate them.
 This is in contrast to how we restart the JobSet **without** ignoring the failure, which is done by incrementing the counter on the JobSet annotation `jobset.sigs.k8s.io/restart-attempt`, which on subsequent reconiliations will trigger job deletion and recreation for any child job with a `jobset.sigs.k8s.io/restart-attempt` counter value less than that of the JobSet.

+3) `RestartReplicatedJob`: To restart the child jobs of a specific replicated job, the controller will delete the child jobs of the target replicated job, **without incrementing the restart attempt annotation**.
+The jobs will then be recreated via the normal reconciliation process.

+4) `RestartJob`: To restart a single child job without restarting the entire JobSet, the controller will delete that particular child job, **without incrementing the restart attempt annotation**, and allow the normal reconciliation process to recreate it.

+5) `FailJob`: To leave a particular child job in a failed state without restarting it or restarting the JobSet, the controller will simply do nothing, taking no action on this job.

 ### Test Plan